eddtests/property-based-testing-in-python/notes.md

 Issues with property based testing
 * They are slower (they run more tests)
-* Test pipelines become non deterministic (failures are good to find, but re-running CI can pass then fail!)
+* Test pipelines become non-deterministic (failures are good to find, but re-running CI can pass then fail!)
 * Writing good properties is hard
 * Writing enough properties is hard